-Definition of Loneliness: the quality of being unfrequented and remote; isolation.
+The quality of being unfrequented and remote; isolation.

-Synonyms of Loneliness: isolation, sadness, unhappiness, forlornness, despondency, etc
+Isolation, sadness, unhappiness, forlornness, despondency, etc

 These notes are from recovery in AA and/or related 12 step programs.